Monday’s analyst upgrades and downgrades

 =====

-Expecting a lacklustre end to 2017 for the Engineering and Construction sector, National Bank analyst Maxim Sytchev said he's "taking some chips off the table."
+Expecting a lacklustre end to 2017 for the engineering and construction sector, National Bank analyst Maxim Sytchev said he's "taking some chips off the table."

 "Global GDP is inching up concurrently across most geographies that matter – the U.S., China, the EU, Canada and emerging markets," said Mr. Sytchev.
 "This is the first time since 2010.